Nahin Abhi Nahin: Reception and box office

-The movie did well at the box office and crowned as a golden jubilee hit.
+The movie did well at the box office and became a golden jubilee hit.
 It completed 60 cumulative weeks in theaters.
 Cinema fans regarded Nahin Abhi Nahin as one of best romantic and musical Urdu films with an innovative story theme.

 Awards

 Nahin Abhi Nahin won a Nigar award for the category of Special award for Faisal.

 Impact

 The film launched the careers of actors Faisal, Ayaz Naik, and Arzoo.
 After the release of Nahin Abhi Nahin, Faisal and Arzoo also appeared together in the popular Naaz Paan Masala commercial.